Cray-HPE/docs-csm/install/redeploy_pit_node.md

     pit# csi handoff bss-update-cloud-init --set meta-data.dns-server=10.92.100.225 --limit Global
     ```

+1. Preserve the ConMan console logs for the other NCNs if desired. (optional)

+    You may wish to preserve them for later examination, but it is not required.
+However, **this is the last chance to do so**.
+They will be lost after rebooting the PIT node.

+    The following commands will copy them into a directory that will be backed up before the PIT node reboot.

+    ```bash

+    pit# mkdir -pv /var/www/ephemeral/prep/logs
+    pit# cp -prv /var/log/conman /var/www/ephemeral/prep/logs/conman.$(date +%Y-%m-%d_%H-%M-%S)
+    ```

-1. Upload the bootstrap information; note this denotes information that should always be kept together in order to fresh-install the system again.
+1. Upload the bootstrap information.

+    > **NOTE:** This denotes information that should always be kept together in order to fresh-install the system again.

     1. Log in; setup passwordless SSH _to_ the PIT node by copying ONLY the public keys from `ncn-m002` and `ncn-m003` to the PIT (**do not setup passwordless SSH _from_ the PIT** or the key will have to be securely tracked or expunged if using a USB installation).